 If you don’t have avalanche safety equipment, this can be rented before you leave Chamonix.
 Everyone must have the ‘holy trinity’ of avalanche transceiver, shovel and probe.

-In addition, you will need crampons, which we can also provide.
+In addition, you will need boot crampons and ski crampons, which we can also provide.
 While not compulsory, we also recommend you take a helmet with you.